Day of Caring – Connecting with Community Enhances New Student Experience

 “We are volunteer-run and could not accomplish what we do every year without partnerships like the one we have with Evergreen,” says Jones.
 “Our mission is to eliminate hunger in Thurston County, and our strategy is neighbor-to-neighbor.
 Evergreen has been an excellent neighbor.”

-Additional community partners for Day of Caring included Nisqually Land Trust, Pear Blossom Shelter, CIELO Latino Empowerment, and Sidewalk Homeless Services.
+Additional community partners for Day of Caring included Nisqually Land Trust, Pear Blossom Place, CIELO Latino Empowerment, and Sidewalk Homeless Services.

 Back on campus, Scott Morgan, director of sustainability at Evergreen, led a group of students to a part of campus that’s rarely seen: the roof of the library, where a 9-kilowatt array of solar panels helps keep Evergreen green.
 Together the group cleaned pollen, moss, and bird droppings off the panels.